How To Sell on Amazon Handmade

 Clearly, Etsy’s fees work out slightly cheaper for sellers, however, these calculations don’t take into account advertising spend which is a slightly grey area.

-Both Amazon and Etsy have advertising programs that enable sellers to advertise their products and get increased exposure.
+Both Amazon and Etsy have advertising programmes which enable sellers to advertise their products and get increased exposure.

 Etsy, on the other hand, introduced a mandatory advertising scheme in 2020, which forced sellers who make more than $10,000 in sales in 12 months to pay for off-site advertising regardless of whether they want it or not.